FluidMechanicsUNIPD/Meander-Centerline-Migration-Model/README.md

 CODE PROPERTIES
 * The source code is written in Fortran 77/90 language, thus a Fortran compiler is required (e.g. gfortran).
-* The code can be easily compiled through the script compile_unix (for UNIX/MAC) or compile_windows.cmd (for Windows).
+* The code can be compiled through the script compile_unix (for UNIX/MAC) or compile_windows.cmd (for Windows).
-* The compressed folder 'input' contains a couple of templates.
+* The folder 'input' contains a couple of templates.
 * Input files must be into the 'input' folder, located in the same directory of the executable file.
 * Folders 'temp' and 'output' are required in the same directory of the executable file.